 What is a Vapor Barrier and Why Is It So Important?

 A vapor barrier is exactly what the name infers.
-Often referred to as a facing, a vapor barrier is a protective covering that prevents or slows the flow of moisture through the insulation it is attached to.
-A low permeance indicates a high-quality vapor barrier.
+Often referred to as a facing, a vapor barrier is a protective covering that prevents the flow of moisture through the insulation it is attached to.
+A low permeance, known as a perm rating, of 0.1 perm or less indicates a vapor barrier.
 Vapor barriers are also generally required to be fire retardant.

 Our Insulation Vendor Partner

 Global Steel Buildings proudly partners with Silvercote for its innovative custom insulation solutions and systems.
 For over 80 years, Silvercote has been a leading provider of high-quality insulation materials in North America.
 They offer a range of insulation solutions especially suited for metal buildings.
 Learn more about your insulation options below.